 - Click the Attach Files (paper clip) icon on any PDF panel to open a select file dialog. - Select a field in the Reference window.
 From the References menu, select File Attachments > Attach File to open a select file dialog. - Select a field in the Reference panel.
-Right-click Select the PDF Viewer panel.
-Press Ctrl+Alt+A to open a select file dialog. - Control+click to open a contextual menu.
-Select File Attachments > Attach File to open a select file dialog.
+Right-click or Control+click to open a contextual menu.
+Select File Attachments > Attach File to open a select file dialog. - Select the PDF Viewer panel.
+Press Ctrl+Alt+A to open a select file dialog.